-needs of pupils through regular evaluations and pupil feedback with support of our Senior Well-being Ambassadors.
-8. Monitoring, reporting and evaluation Teachers will critically reflect on their work in delivering RSHE through regular evaluations and planning sessions.
+The Well-being Lead will meet termly with Class Teachers and Form Tutors to ensure that: staff are clear about their roles and responsibilities, teaching reflects national guidance and pupils' needs, and to share examples of high quality practice.
+Teachers will critically reflect on their work in delivering RSHE through regular evaluations and planning sessions.
 Pupils will have opportunities to review and reflect on their learning during lessons through learning plenaries.
+In the Junior School, learning will be recorded in a collaborative class journal and in the Senior School, pupils will evidence their weekly learning using their Chromebooks.
 Pupil voice will be influential in adapting and amending planned learning activities and parent suggestions will be considered to ensure a whole school and pupil centred approach.

+9. Review

-9. Review As part of effective RSHE provision, this RSHE policy will be reviewed annually to ensure that it continues to meet the needs of pupils, staff and parents and that it is in line with current Department for Education advice and guidance.
+As part of effective RSHE provision, this RSHE policy will be reviewed annually to ensure that it continues to meet the needs of pupils, staff and parents and that it is in line with current Department for Education advice and guidance.
 This policy will be reviewed annually or in the event of updated legislation/guidance.

+Reviewed by: Katie-Clare O'Connor-Marsh, Head of Well-being and PSHE

+July 2023

-Reviewed by: Hannah Mordi, Wellbeing Lead and Deputy Designated Safeguarding Lead.
-Date: July 2022 Approved by: Shona Colaço, Head Date: August 2022
+Approved by: Shona Colaço, Head

+July 2023